Unit VII. Presence

 can determine the relationship between breath and energy as a felt sense.

-body as well.
-Continue with Tolle’s instructions for “Connecting with
+as well.
+Continue with Tolle’s instructions for “Connecting with the

 Obstacles to Presence

-personality and ego, emotions and mind.
-Let us look at each of these
+presence: personality and ego, emotions and mind.
+Let us look at

 The ego and personality are formed in infancy and early childhood as